runsascoded/s3idx/README.md

 ### tl;dr
 - Use on **public buckets** is believed to be secure / low-risk
+- For use on **private buckets**, ["Local development"](#local-development) above shows how to run s3idx locally and point it at any bucket.
+The app will prompt for authentication or recommend CORS tweaks as necessary.
-- Use on **private buckets** is believed to be secure, by me, but I'm not 100% positive, and I am not a security engineer. **USE ON PRIVATE DATA AT YOUR OWN RISK!**
+- Deploying directly to **private buckets** (s3idx's `index.html` still has to be public) is believed to be secure, by me, but I'm not 100% positive, and I am not a security engineer. **DEPLOY TO PRIVATE BUCKETS AT YOUR OWN RISK!**

+Other details:
-  - Access/Secret keys are submitted by the user and persisted in `localStorage`.
+- Access/Secret keys (for using s3idx on private buckets) are submitted by the user and persisted in `localStorage`.
-  - `index.html` bundles everything it needs, and makes no requests to any external domains.
-No data leaves the browser, so it's in principle safe for use even on private buckets.
+- `index.html` bundles everything it uses, and makes no requests to any external domains (even the favicon, and any images, are either emojis or base64-encoded).
-  - CORS configurations on private buckets can inadvertently expose

-### Public "bucket-subdomain" endpoint
+### Public "bucket-subdomain" endpoint <a id="public-buckets"></a>
 In the simple case, `index.html` is deployed to a public bucket and accessed at `<bucket>.s3.amazonaws.com/index.html`.
 It only makes HEAD and GET requests to that domain (when it doesn't have a cached version to fall back on).

 ### Private buckets
+Lots more discussion follows, but ["Local development"](#local-development) above shows how to run s3idx locally and point it at any bucket.
+The app will prompt for authentication or recommend CORS tweaks as necessary.

-s3idx's `index.html` can be used in private buckets by:
+s3idx can also be used in private buckets by:
-- deploying it as a publicly readable object (cf. see `--acl public-read` in the installation commands)
+- deploying `index.html` as a publicly readable object (cf. see `--acl public-read` in the installation commands)
 - when a person visits it, it will call `listObjectsV2` to read the bucket's contents, receive an HTTP 403 error code (`AccessDenied`), and present the user with a form soliciting a "region" for the bucket as well as an access/secret key pair
 - credentials are persisted in `localStorage`, so the user will be able to browse that bucket thereafter.